abeltavares/MarketPipe/README.md

 # Stock Data Collection and Storage
 This repository provides a sample workflow for collecting and storing stock data in a PostgreSQL database using Apache Airflow.
 The data is collected on stock gainers and can be easily adapted to collect data on other stocks such as loosers or actives.

-The workflow is implemented using Python and consists of the following components:

-1. data_collection_storage.py - This file contains the functions for collecting and storing stock data.

-2. stock_workflow_dag.py - This file contains the definition of the DAG and its tasks in Apache Airflow.

-3. conn_file.json - This file contains the configuration for connecting to the database where the stock data will be stored.

 ## Table of Contents

 - [Getting Started](#getting-started)